Python-GIS-book/site/_sources/back-matter/md/glossary.md

 Mutable
   A data type that can be modified after being defined.
 In reality, things are a bit more complicated, but this is sufficient for our purposes.
 Opposite of {term}`Immutable`.

+Namespace
+  A collection of names and information about the objects to which the names refer.
+The objects could be variables or methods.
+There are four namespaces in Python (sorted here in order of {term}`scope` from broadest to narrowest): built-in, global, enclosing, and local.

 Optional parameter
   A function {term}`parameter` that does not need to be provided when calling the function in order to use it.
 Optional parameters will use default function values that are provided in the function definition in such cases.